Alienjob/meditation_companion/docs/mvp/1 - User Authentication Setup.md

 # User Authentication Setup Implementation Plan

 ## Overview
-This document outlines the implementation plan for user authentication in the Meditation Companion app using Supabase as the backend authentication provider.
+This document outlines the iterative implementation plan for user authentication in the Meditation Companion app.
+The implementation follows a mock-first approach to enable early testing and development, followed by UI implementation and final integration with Supabase as the backend authentication provider.

 ## Tech Stack
 - Flutter for cross-platform development